kiranukamath/Interesting-Python/README.md

-This repo is put everything I learn about python
+This repo is to put everything I learn about python